1drturtle/1drturtle/README.md

 # Welcome to my Github! 👋

 Hi there!
-I'm a student who's interested in coding with Python, and I'm currently learning Java.
+I'm a DevOps student with interests in Platform Engineering and Distributed Computing.
+I'm currently learning K8S and Go!

 ## &#x1f4c8; GitHub Stats